Asbestos and mesothelioma claims

 Yes.
 There are a number of benefits available to people who have asbestosis.
 There's also a one-off payment which you may be entitled to which is the Pneumoconiosis Etc. (Workers Compensation) Act 1979 payment.

 As well as benefits and payments from the Government, you may be entitled to compensation for your pain and suffering.

-Slater and Gordon has a team of experts who have specialised in asbestos related illness for many years and understand the complexities which can be faced.
+Slater and Gordon has a team of asbestosis solicitors who have specialised in asbestos related illness for many years and understand the complexities which can be faced.
 We have a strong reputation when it comes finding insurers of companies which have been out of business for many years and securing the best possible outcome to your case.